ssgti/smpp/README.md

 # SMPP/Stock Market Prediction Project
 software that aims to create educated guesses of stock performance based on current news events and past financial data, created for my computer science A level NEA

-currently unfinished and in development but I'm expecting to have a first version out within this week
+currently unfinished and in development

 this program is set up to use a database that is hosted locally on my PC, if you wish to run this in it's current state you will need to create a MySQL database using the db.mwb file and edit the connection strings accordingly